The End? Can’t keep silent

 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26

 The End?
-From spectator to participator
+From spectator to partaker

 Our journey through Revelation in this is the 15th post brings us to chapter 10.
 A recording of this will be available on the Shofar Durbanville Youtube channel.

 Let’s first catch up where we are in our journey through this apocalypse.
-In that glorious scene of God’s throne room (ch 4) the Lamb received the Scroll containing God’s redemptive plans to renew all of fallen creation (Ch 5).
-As the Lamb started opening the seven seals of the scroll, terrible judgments were released on earth (ch 6).
+In that glorious scene of God’s throne room (ch 4), the Lamb received the Scroll containing God’s redemptive plans to renew all of fallen creation (Ch 5).
+As the Lamb opened the seven seals of the scroll, terrible judgments were released on earth (ch 6).
 These judgments were paused to mark God’s servants with a seal of protection from the final judgment (ch 7).
 With the opening of the 7th seal, heaven became quiet as God focused his attention on the prayers of his saints, which were mixed with the fire from his altar and poured out as six more severe judgments on the earth (ch 8-9).

-In chapter 10, the scene continues but the judgments are interrupted again (as in chapter 7).
-This time the focus is on John, who is invited to move from spectator of the vision to participator in Christ’s Revelation.
+In chapter 10, the scene continues, but the judgments are interrupted again (as in chapter 7).
+This time, the focus is on John, who is invited to move from spectator of the vision to participator in Christ’s Revelation.

 Angel_scroll_rev10_3